2009 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1. What makes a 2009 Kennedy Half Dollar rare?

-The 2009 Kennedy Half Dollar itself isn’t particularly rare, with all six varieties classified as “Common” in rarity rankings.
-What creates value is exceptional condition rather than scarcity.
+The 2009 Kennedy Half Dollar is not traditionally rare by mintage — all six varieties are classified as “Common” in rarity rankings.
+What makes individual coins valuable is exceptional condition, also called condition rarity.

-2. How much is a 2009 Kennedy Half Dollar with P mint mark?
+2. How much is a 2009 Kennedy Half Dollar with a P mint mark worth?

-The 2009-P Satin Finish Special Strike follows a different pricing structure, with an SP68 example realizing $252 and SP69 bringing $168.
-Both varieties were sold exclusively to collectors and never entered circulation.
+The 2009-P Satin Finish Special Strike commands higher prices at top grades, with SP68 examples selling for around $252 and SP69 bringing $168 at Heritage Auctions in November 2018.
+Both varieties were sold exclusively to collectors by the U.S. Mint and never entered circulation.

 3. How much is a 2009 Kennedy Half Dollar worth today?